TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Bounder - Pure as base but allows: Buddy, changing Suit (which should also allow model swaps), Level 1 Fulton, head markers

-OSP Weapon settings - Seperate from subsistence mode (but subsistence uses it), allows you to enter a mission with primary and secondary weapons set to none, individually setable.
+OSP Weapon settings - Separate from subsistence mode (but subsistence uses it), allows you to enter a mission with primary and secondary weapons set to none, individually setable.

 Arm abilitiy levels - Sonar, Mobility, Precision, Medical - can now be individually set.